 And though there is much overlap, making friends and becoming a part of the community are not necessarily the same thing — but both require work for the transition to happen smoothly.
 Making new friends entails taking chances on clicking with others, while establishing a sense of connection to a new hometown necessitates nurturing familiarity, reestablishing routines and creating new ones.
 Building this sense of belonging will take some time and most likely will be a different experience for each member of the family.

 Looking for ways for your family to spread roots and make connections after a move with kids?
-Ahead, mental health experts and parents share seven ways to meet people and make friends in a new city and proactively build community, along with some other helpful reminders.
+Ahead, mental health experts and parents share how to make friends in a new city, along with some other helpful reminders.

 1. Find new favorite places to continue old traditions